epctex-support/facebookads-scraper/README.md

 }
 ```

-## During the Run
+## During the run
 During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.

 If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.

-## Facebook Ads Export
+## Facebook Ads data export

-During the run, the actor stores results into a dataset.
+During the run, the actor stores the results into a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Facebook Ads actor.
+You can manage the results in any languague (Python, PHP, Node.js/NPM).
+See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from Facebook Ads Scraper.

-## Scraped Facebook Ads Output Example
+## Scraped Facebook Ads output example
 The structure of each item in Facebook Ads products looks like this:

 ```json